jasperdevrient/waylayio.github.io/_posts/2015-09-08-cumulocity-integration.markdown

 date:       2015-09-08 17:19:06
 categories: integration
 ---
-Hi, this post including waylay platfrom integration with Cumulocity platform.
+Hi everybody, in this post we will focus on connecting devices and their data with waylay and Cumulocity platform.

 #Cumulocity

 Cumulocity is a cloud based development platform, you can access more information in [here](http://cumulocity.com/about/).

-#Integration

-This blog post will show you how you can connect a device and data of it from Cumulocity to waylay.

 #What you need